At least 5 dead as storms hit Oklahoma, Texas and Louisiana

 MADILL, Okla.
-(AP) - At least five people were killed Wednesday after apparent tornadoes tore through parts of Oklahoma, Texas and Louisiana.
+(AP) - Severe weather was moving through Mississippi early Thursday after apparent tornadoes tore through parts of Oklahoma, Texas and Louisiana, where five deaths included a trailer factory worker whose body was found a quarter mile from his workplace.

 Eric Chappell captured video of an apparent tornado Wednesday, April 22, 2020, in Madill, Oklahoma.
 (Source: Eric Chappell/CNN)

+More than 100,000 customers from Texas to Mississippi were without power Thursday as the severe weather moved through, according to poweroutage.us, which tracks utility reports.

-One person was killed in Marshall County in southern Oklahoma where the storm hit Madill, near the Red River, about 4:30 p.m.
+The worker was killed in southern Oklahoma's Marshall County, where the storm hit Madill, near the Red River, about 4:30 p.m.
 Wednesday, causing widespread damage to the town, including its residential neighborhoods, said Donny Raley, the city's emergency manager.

-The person's body was found about a quarter-mile from J&I Manufacturing, a trailer factory about 6 miles (10 kilometers) southwest of Madill, Marshall County Emergency Management Director Robert Chaney said.
-Chaney said he had no other information on the person, but said the suspected twister hit the plant just as its workforce was leaving for the day and caused severe damage.
+The worker's body was found about a fourth of a mile (0.4 kilometers) from J&I Manufacturing, a trailer factory outside town where a suspected twister hit just as the workforce was leaving for the day, causing severe damage, Marshall County Emergency Management Director Robert Chaney said.
+Chaney said he had no other information on the person.

-At least three people were killed when an apparent tornado in southeast Texas touched down about 6 p.m.
+At least three people were killed when apparent tornado touched down in southeast Texas about 6 p.m.
 Wednesday near Onalaska, about 75 miles (120 kilometers) north of Houston, the Polk County Emergency Management System said in a statement.
 The storm rumbled east through Seven Oaks and caused severe damage to homes and other structures, said Carrie Miller, a spokeswoman for Polk County Judge Sydney Murphy.

 There was no immediate information on how the victims were killed.